-- B24.
-Prior to commencement of works, the final design and layout of the battery storage system is to be submitted to the Planning Secretary for approval.
-The documentation provided must include: - (a) site plan(s);

-(b) elevations; and

-(a)(c) a schedule of proposed materials, colours and finishes (noting that colours must comprise of muted tones complimentary with the surrounding rural landscape and materials must be non-reflective) including design details that demonstrate visual screening.
+- B25.
+Prior to commencement of works the Applicant must submit the final design and layout of the battery storage system to the Planning Secretary and make it publicly available on its website.
+The documentation must include: - (a) site plan(s); - (b) elevations; and - (c) a schedule of proposed materials, colours and finishes (noting that colours should, if practicable comprise of muted tones complimentary with the surrounding rural landscape and materials should, if practicable, be non-reflective) including design details that demonstrate visual screening.